 Our home page has news and information about agriculture and events in the tri-state region, as well as what crops Grace Flying Service is currently treating.

 Professional, precise pesticide application is the primary purpose of our business.
 We treat your fields as if they were our own.

-Most of our current customers prefer to contact us by telephone or by coming into our office.
-Texts and emails are fine, but we need to know what crops are adjacent to the target crop and which pest(s) we are controlling.
+Most customers prefer to contact us by telephone or by coming to our office.
+Texts and emails work, but we need to know what crops adjoin the target crop.

 Local Weather Stations

 Local, internet-connected weather stations provide a wealth of valuable data: temperature, wind, humidity, rainfall totals, barometric pressure--and often maximums and minimums.